 Right-wing Military leader Bashir Gemayel made a thinly veiled appeal to his militias to continue fighting Syrian troops of the Arab League Peace Force in Lebanon, on Wednesday (22 November).

-Right-wing Military leader Bashir Gemayel made a thinly veiled appeal to his militias to continue fighting Syrian troops of the Arab League Peace Force in Lebanon, on Wednesday (22 November).
+Background: Right-wing Military leader Bashir Gemayel made a thinly veiled appeal to his militias to continue fighting Syrian troops of the Arab League Peace Force in Lebanon, on Wednesday (22 November).
 The call, in a message published to mark the 35th anniversary of Lebanon's independence from France, followed a bomb blast in which more than forty Syrian troops were reported killed or wounded.

 SYNOPSIS: Right-wing sources said twenty Syrian troops died near the mountain town of Aley southeast of Beirut on Tuesday (21 November) when a bomb exploded in a bus.